Joint Optimization of Routing and Purification to Meet Fidelity Targets in Quantum Networks: System Model

-For purification, it is assumed that multiple Bell pairs with an initial fidelity above $0.5$.
-If the initial fidelity is below this lowest initial fidelity value, Werner states could be constructed from unentangled ingredients, but exceeding this threshold the states can be used for purification \cite{bennett1996purification}.
+For purification, it is assumed that multiple Bell pairs with an initial fidelity above $0.5$ because if the initial fidelity is below this lowest initial fidelity value, Werner states can no longer be used for purification \cite{bennett1996purification}.

-With these prepared Bell pairs, a Bell measurement is performed on one of the Bell pairs from every two Bell pairs.
-The measurement results are then transmitted over a classical channel between the nodes.
-The state is kept only if the measurement results are the same.
-If the measurement results differ, the entangled pair is discarded.
-Fig. \ref{fig:purification_round} shows an illustrative example of two rounds of purification.
+Measurement is performed on one of the Bell pairs from every two Bell pairs, and the results are transmitted over a classical channel.
+The Bell pair is kept only if the measurement results match, otherwise, it is discarded.

 In each hop, under the assumption of the same initial fidelity \(f\) of these generated Bell pairs, the purification fidelity, \(f_p\) , is given by \cite{munro2015inside}:

 with a success probability of purification, \(s_p\) given by: